 Bridgemarq is a leading provider of services to residential real estate Brokers and their REALTORS[®].
-Bridgemarq generates cash flow from Franchise Fees and other services derived from a national network of real estate Brokers and REALTORS[®] in Canada operating under the Royal LePage, Via Capitale and Johnston & Daniel brand names.
-At December 31, 2022, the Franchise Network consisted of 20,686 REALTORS[®] operating under 283 Franchise Agreements providing services from 725 locations.
+Bridgemarq generates substantially all of its cash flow from Franchise Fees and other services derived from a national network of real estate Brokers and REALTORS[®] in Canada operating under the Royal LePage, Via Capitale and Johnston & Daniel brand names.
+At December 31, 2023, the Franchise Network consisted of 20,529 REALTORS[®] operating under 288 Franchise Agreements providing services from 723 locations.
 Bridgemarq generates both Fixed Franchise Fees and Variable Franchise Fees.
 Variable Franchise Fees are primarily driven by the sales commissions earned by REALTORS[®], while Fixed Franchise Fees are based on the number of REALTORS[®] in the Franchise Network.
 In addition to Franchise Fees, Bridgemarq earns revenue from certain ancillary services provided to REALTORS[®] including referrals to financial institutions and other suppliers and lead generation for Brokers and REALTORS[®].

 The Company was incorporated on October 28, 2010 pursuant to the provisions of the OBCA.
 Bridgemarq was originally structured as an income trust.
-It was converted to a corporate structure on December 31, 2010.
+It was converted to a corporation on December 31, 2010.
 The restructuring was effected pursuant to an arrangement agreement.
 Each holder of units of Brookfield Real Estate Services Fund received one Restricted Voting Share for each unit held.
 In addition, Brookfield received one Special Voting Share of the Company for nominal consideration.
-Detailed information about the restructuring is contained in Bridgemarq's Annual Information Form dated March 19, 2011, which is available at www.sedar.com.
+Detailed information about the restructuring is contained in the Company's Annual Information Form dated March 19, 2011, which is available under the Company's profile at www.sedarplus.ca.